 Saint Vincent and the Grenadines

-The CSC is keen to ensure a good geographical spread of these awards; a high proportion of Commonwealth Shared Scholarships are awarded to candidates from Pakistan and Nigeria; the CSC encourages recruitment from under-represented countries.
+The CSC is keen to ensure a good geographical spread of these awards and encourages recruitment from countries under-represented in UK higher education.

 Financial commitment and branding

 Commonwealth Shared Scholarships are jointly financed by the CSC and host universities.
 Any contribution towards the university’s share of the scholarship costs must come from the university’s own funds or from an organisation whose mission and aims are in line with those of the CSC.
 All documentation and promotional material must recognise that Commonwealth Shared Scholarships are jointly funded by the Commonwealth Scholarship Commission in the UK (CSC) and the university.